-While it may be 'unromantic' to think about the possibility of separation, if it was to happen and you were left in a worse, or unfair, financial position compared to your ex-partner, contesting the division of assets can cost an enormous amount of money to fight out in court.
+While we appreciate it can be ‘unromantic’ to think about the possibility of separation, if it was to happen and you were left in a worse, or unfair, financial position compared to your ex-partner, contesting the division of assets can cost an enormous amount of money to fight out in court.